-He came in the dining room and declared that he didn’t want to do anything for Valentine’s Day because he doesn’t love any girls at school.
+He came in the dining room and declared that he didn’t want to do anything for Valentine’s Day at his school because he doesn’t love any girls at school.

 Girls are yucky! he exclaimed.

-He was only 5 and at that time, but I knew then– we NEEDED to teach our boys that Valentine’s day is more than what the media, peers, the world says it is.
+He was only 5 at that time, but I knew then– we NEEDED to teach our boys that Valentine’s day is more than what the media, peers, the world says it is.
 Mind you, my husband and I do celebrate V-day and our kids know it because we usually plan something special for each other, but it’s so much more than about us celebrating our love.

 So, this was my opportunity to teach them about all the things I love–serving, kindness and God’s love in us and overflowing from us.
 We are going on 8 years of celebrating Valentine’s Day by sharing His love and serving each other and those in our community.

 Great Valentine’s Day Activities to Focus on God’s Love with Your Kids

 - Love Coupons for the Family!
 Before you begin, start by reading and discussing the verses in 1 Corinthians 13: 4-7.
 Talk about the meaning of “love”.
 You can discuss how we are not always patient, kind… but when we ask God for His help with this He helps us.
 Sometimes we have to come to Him daily–when a sibling aggravates us or a child is whining and we are anything but patient.
 It’s in this constant yielding that He gives us the strength and love that we need.

 With this activity talk about how Jesus came to serve others and made daily deliberate choices to display God’s love to us.
 Then tell your children you’re going to make Acts of Love Coupons for each other.
 The coupons are a fun way we could love on each other in practical ways.
 When my kids were little we would help them write things down on their coupons.
 We always manage to come up with some creative ideas like–a massage (using their cars), clearing the table, video game challenge, ice cream sundae night… check out the list of ideas here.